gioli/txt2sql/README.md

 # txt2sql

-Convert text file in which elements are separated with tabs into an SQL DB.
+PHP function that converts text file in which elements are separated by tabs into an SQL DB.
+input: txt-file
+output: SQL-DB